jlfilip/Salesforce-Object-Refinery/README.md

 Step 1

-Export your dataset from Salesforce and place it in a directory within the 'Salesforce Objects' directory.
+Export your dataset from Salesforce and place it in a directory within the 'Objects' directory.
 You can name the directory whatever you'd like, but it is useful to name it according to your use case or question that you're answering.

 Step 2

 Build the Customer Object Field Index (COFI) file by executing 'Application/build_cofi.py'.
-Use the resulting output file, 'Salesforce Objects/cofi.csv', to understand the available fields and their indicies from your data set, using them to build your 'Application/parameters.csv' file.
+Use the resulting output file, 'Objects/cofi.csv', to understand the available fields and their indicies from your data set, using them to build your 'Application/parameters.csv' file.

     Building your parameters file: